You’re probably well aware that staying hydrated is essential for your overall health. But did you know that your hair might be thirsty, too?

 Ingesting Water vs. External Hydration: Does Washing Your Hair Hydrate Follicles?

 It’s a common belief that washing your hair frequently helps to hydrate your hair follicles, but in reality, the relationship between water and hair health is more complex.
-Hydration through drinking water impacts your hair from the inside out.
-Drinking water helps nourish your scalp and hair follicles, promoting healthy hair growth by delivering essential nutrients.
-This internal hydration ensures your follicles function optimally and produces stronger, healthier strands.
+Hydration through water intake impacts your hair from the inside out.
+Drinking enough water helps nourish your scalp and hair follicles, promoting healthy hair growth by delivering essential nutrients.
+This internal hydration ensures your follicles function optimally and produces stronger, healthier hair strands.

 On the other hand, washing your hair with water provides surface-level hydration but doesn’t penetrate deep enough to hydrate the follicles themselves.
 While water helps to clean and moisturize the hair shaft, it doesn’t directly affect the root where hair growth occurs.
 In fact, over-washing can sometimes strip the scalp of natural oils, leading to dryness and irritation.